ashikslab/droidsudsolve/README.md

 Sudoku solver for Android (open source)

-This sudoku solver is written by Ashik (ashik@ashikslab.in) using the libexact software library for solving exact cover problems.
+This sudoku solver is written by Ashik (a@shik.in) using the libexact software library for solving exact cover problems.

 libexact was developed by  Petteri Kaski and Olli Pottonen